dans-art/add-customer-for-woocommerce/readme.txt

 Can I change how the email template for the new customer?
 - Yes, you can.
 Just copy the "new-account.php" from "wp-content\plugins\add-customer-for-woocommerce\templates\email" to "\wp-content\themes\[theme/child-theme]\woocommerce\add-customer\email" and do your changes.

+Is it possible to change the email format?
+- Yes.
+You can set the desired format in the Settings menu of the plugin.

+Are there any hooks I can use?
+- Sure thing!
+There are currently two filters: wac_add_customer_email - To modify the email saved by the plugin wac_supported_fake_email_parts - To add support for custom fields

 == Changelog ==
 = [1.6.0] 2022-11-03 =